Customizing your PHP settings with DreamPress

 Creating a .user.ini file via FTP (recommended for beginners)

-1. View the following article for instructions on how to log into your DreamPress web server.
+1. Log in to your DreamPress website.
 You can use the file manager in the panel or a third-party client to log in.

 2. Once logged in, navigate to your website directory where your files are located.